profiseedev/kubernetes/README.md

-# Deploy Profisee platform on to AKS
+# Profisee development - Deploy Profisee platform on to AKS

 This ARM template deploys Profisee platform into a new Azure Kubernetes service cluster.